devyatharth0/JarvisAI/README.md

 2. Install the required dependencies:
    ```
-   pip install speech_recognition pyttsx3
+   pip install -r requirements.txt
    ```

 ## Usage

-To run JarvisAI, execute the following command in your terminal:
+To run JarvisAI as a web server, execute the following command in your terminal:

 ```
 python main.py
 ```

-Once running, you can interact with JarvisAI using voice commands or text input.
+Once running, open your web browser and navigate to `http://localhost:5000` to interact with JarvisAI using the web interface.

 ## Dependencies